swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

 bluetoothctl devices Bonded
 ```

 The older paired-devices command is unavailable.
-Google Pixel Buds Pro and a Nintendo Pro Controller were simultaneously paired, bonded and connected.
-The controller worked for normal input.
-BlueALSA exposes a bluealsa PCM while the Bluetooth stack runs.
+Google Pixel Buds Pro and a Nintendo Pro Controller were previously verified as simultaneously paired, bonded and connected, and the controller worked for normal input.
+During the final validation both devices were paired and bonded but not connected.
+A `bluealsa` PCM definition was installed, but no `bluealsa` process was running during that probe; do not equate PCM availability with an active Bluetooth-audio service.

 ## 15. Reference implementation